top of page

 ![thoughts on blood over bright haven by m.l. wang (spoiler-free review) 📖✏️ + annotations

-this is feminine rage that actually demonstrates the full arc of being faces with a system that is built against you, including the turmoil and crash outs that come with it
+this is feminine rage that actually demonstrates the full arc of being faced with a system that is built against you, including the turmoil and crash outs that come with it

 it explored the very real fact that when a system falls and fails, the people who suffer the most are the ones who have already been oppressed in the first place (i.e. the women + Kwen/minority)